ksd3/ksd3.github.io/src/introduction.md

 # My interests

-I'm broadly interested in astrophysics and currently studying the application of inverse methods to astrophysical phenomena.
+On the theory side, I'm broadly interested in astrophysics and currently studying the application of inverse methods to astrophysical phenomena.
 I hope to branch out into more applied [SciML](https://sciml.ai/) and develop faster and more reliable methods to understand these phenomena.

+On the practical side, I'm interested in developing fast, efficient, and scalable multimodal signal and image processing systems to solve engineering problems in unstructured, noisy, and sparse scenarios.

 # Some things I've worked on